Blaine Community Orchards for Resources and Education

 This is the time to start WINTER pruning.
 You can easily see damage and disease as well as make decisions regarding form.
 Trees are breaking hibernation earlier (or not even going into deep hibernation), so take advantage of some of our sunny winter days and brush up on those pruning skills.
 We will discuss tools, why prune, decisions necessary (learning to understand growth habits of trees/bushes).
 We will also present on overgrown trees and how to get them back in shape.
 Bring your questions!

---- - - - Right Click this text to download Currently Scheduled List of Classes Jan-May 2026. - - - - -
+-- - - - Right Click underscored text to download the Scheduled List of Classes Jan-May 2026 - - - - -

 Great Plant Picks website from the Elisabeth C. Miller Botanical Garden all specifically chosen to thrive in our Pacific Northwest environment.
 A great source of general information, plant lists, identification and resources.